peteclark82/node-fluid/README.md

 <a name="parallel" />
 ### parallel()

-Creates a new queue of method calls that will be executed in parallel.
-Multiple queues with different flow control types can be used together, and will themselves be executed in series when the [go](#go) command is called.
+Creates a new group of method calls that will be executed in parallel.
+Multiple groups with different flow control types can be used together, and will themselves be executed in series when the [go](#go) command is called.